JayO-1/system-design-101/README.md

 Here we join events from two or more streams.
 The idea is that we assign a message queue to each stream, and aggregate the different sources of data via a consumer.

-The idea is that the consumer will cache the events from a given stream in memory for some time, and join it with data from other streams when matching data points are received by joining data points that have the same IDs.
+The consumer will cache the events from a given stream in memory for some time, and join it with data from other streams when matching data points are received by joining data points that have the same IDs.

+The consumer can then publish the newly formed messages to some downstream service or more commonly another queue.

 #### Stream-Table Joins